Deutsches Jungvolk: Training and activities

 The DJ and HJ copied many of the activities of the various German youth organizations that they replaced.
 For many boys, the DJ was the only way to participate in sports, camping, and hiking.
 However, the main purpose of the DJ was the inculcation of boys in the political principles of National Socialism.
-Members were obliged to attend Nazi party rallies and parades.
+Members were obliged to attend Nazi Party rallies and parades.
 On a weekly basis, there was the Heimabende, a Wednesday evening meeting for political, racial, and ideological indoctrination.
 Boys were encouraged to inform the authorities if their parents' beliefs were contrary to Nazi dogma.

 Once Germany was at war, basic pre-military preparation increased; by the end of 1940, DJ members were required to be trained in target shooting with small-bore rifles and to take part in "terrain manoeuvres".

 Organization

-Recruits were called Pimpfen, a colloquial word from Upper German for "boy", "little rascal", "scamp", or "rapscallion" (originally "little fart").
+Recruits were called Pimpfe, a colloquial word from Upper German for "boy", "little rascal", "scamp", or "rapscallion" (originally "little fart").
 Groups of 10 boys were called a Jungenschaft, with leaders chosen from the older boys; four of these formed a unit called a Jungzug.
 These units were further grouped into companies and battalions, each with their own leaders, who were usually young adults.
 Der Pimpf, the Nazi magazine for boys, was particularly aimed at those in the Deutsches Jungvolk, with adventure and propaganda.

 Recruits were required to swear a version of the Hitler oath: "In the presence of this blood banner which represents our Führer, I swear to devote all my energies and my strength to the savior of our country, Adolf Hitler.
 I am willing and ready to give up my life for him, so help me God."